Gravitational wave background: Astrophysical sources

-An astrophysical background is produced by the confused noise of many weak, independent, and unresolved astrophysical sources.
-For instance the astrophysical background from stellar mass binary black-hole mergers is expected to be a key source of the stochastic background for the current generation of ground based gravitational-wave detectors.
+An astrophysical background is produced by the combined noise of many weak, independent, and unresolved astrophysical sources.
+For instance, the astrophysical background from stellar mass binary black-hole mergers is expected to be a key source of the stochastic background for the current generation of ground based gravitational-wave detectors.
 LIGO and Virgo detectors have already detected individual gravitational-wave events from such black-hole mergers.
 However, there would be a large population of such mergers which would not be individually resolvable which would produce a hum of random looking noise in the detectors.
 Other astrophysical sources which are not individually resolvable can also form a background.
-For instance, a sufficiently massive star at the final stage of its evolution will collapse to form either a black hole or a neutron star – in the rapid collapse during the final moments of an explosive supernova event, which can lead to such formations, gravitational waves may theoretically be liberated.
+For instance, a sufficiently massive star at the final stage of its evolution will collapse to form either a black hole or a neutron star—in the rapid collapse during the final moments of an explosive supernova event, which can lead to such formations, gravitational waves may theoretically be liberated.
 Also, in rapidly rotating neutron stars there is a whole class of instabilities driven by the emission of gravitational waves.

-The nature of source also depend on the sensitive frequency band of the signal.
+The nature of source also depends on the sensitive frequency band of the signal.
 The current generation of ground based experiments like LIGO and Virgo are sensitive to gravitational-waves in the audio frequency band between approximately 10 Hz to 1000 Hz.
 In this band the most likely source of the stochastic background will be an astrophysical background from binary neutron-star and stellar mass binary black-hole mergers.

+An alternative means of observation is using pulsar timing arrays (PTAs).
+Three consortia—the European Pulsar Timing Array (EPTA), the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), and the Parkes Pulsar Timing Array (PPTA)—coordinate as the International Pulsar Timing Array.
+They use radio telescopes to monitor the galactic array of millisecond pulsars, which form a galactic-scale detector sensitive to gravitational waves with low frequencies in the nanohertz to 100 nanohertz range.
+With existing telescopes, many years of observation are needed to detect a signal, and detector sensitivity improves gradually.
+Sensitivity bounds are approaching those expected for astrophysical sources.

+Supermassive black holes with masses of 105–109 solar masses are found at the centers of galaxies.
+It is not known which came first, supermassive black holes or galaxies, or how they evolved.
+When galaxies merge, it is expected that their central supermassive black holes merge too.
+These supermassive binaries produce potentially the loudest low-frequency gravitational-wave signals; the most massive of them are potential sources of a nanohertz gravitational wave background, which is in principle detectable by PTAs.